wevm/abitype/docs/pages/config.md

   }
 }

-import { ResolvedRegister } from 'abitype'
-type Result = ResolvedRegister['bigIntType']
+import type * as a from 'abitype' type Result = abi.resolvedRegister['bigIntType']
 //   ^?